- How is Rice University handling the coronavirus?

 - I haven't been able to participate in any extracurricular activities due to social distancing.
 Will this impact my admission decision?

 If you have been able to find ways to stay engaged with some of your interests, that’s wonderful, but we certainly understand if your focus has been on your academic studies and home responsibilities.
 This pause in normal activity may present opportunities to explore new passions or curiosities and for some may force new roles such as helping to educate younger siblings or preparing meals for family members who are working in essential jobs.
 No matter how you chose to spend your time, it will be of value to us.
 We share the hope that in time you will eventually be able to return to being engaged with those activities that allow you to explore your interests, talents and passions, even if that time is not now.

 - Due to COVID -19, will my financial aid be affected?

 No, your financial aid will not be affected.
 If you have any questions or concerns, please contact the Office of Financial Aid by emailing email@example.com.

 - What if my family’s situation has changed as a result of the COVID-19 pandemic?

-Our Appeals Committee will be more than willing to review any documented changes in finances for families that have been affected by COVID-19.
-The situation is still very fluid, but if you have any immediate questions or concerns please reach out to us directly at firstname.lastname@example.org.
+Our Appeals Committee will review any documented changes in finances for families that have been affected by COVID-19.
+The situation is still changing, but if you have any immediate questions or concerns, please reach out to us directly at firstname.lastname@example.org.
 Appeals are given a thoughtful and thorough review by the Appeals Committee.
 Be sure to include ample supporting documentation for the Appeals Committee to review.
 Approval is not guaranteed, and in some cases approval may not result in an increase in aid.
 The Appeals Committee reserves the right to postpone review until an appropriate amount of time has passed for certain circumstances.
 Please refer to our special circumstances page for forms and more information.